 - Engage with them

 Customers will go back to a place where they feel appreciated and valued.
-Train your employees in such a way that they greet loyal customers.
+Just a small step to boost your restaurant sales but it is needful that you train your employees in such a way that they greet loyal customers.
 Recognise the customers who bring in revenue for your business and ask them if they would like to order their regular food item (this is commonly used for bars and coffee shops) or recommend new dishes that you think they would like to try.

 Of course, it may not be possible for employees to remember such nitty-gritty details about customers, which is why you can set up a database through which they can access this information.

 One good way to boost restaurant sales is to make a customer feel valued is through loyalty programs.
 Instead of creating loyalty cards that customers can swipe to get discounts, use digital loyalty cards.
 Incorporating technology into your purchasing process will create convenience for your customers, thus improving customer loyalty.

 With a digital loyalty card, customers can simply use their smartphone to add points to their card or avail discounts.
 They will not be tied to keeping track of their loyalty card which can be a real pain in case they don’t have their wallet on them.

 Customers will not only look forward to the discounts they are being provided but also appreciate the ease of use that the restaurant is providing them.